KhooBaoXuan/CourseRegistrationSpammer/readme.md

 ### (C) Stop the program

-When the cursor stops at the terminal, quickly press 'Ctrl + C' to halt the program.
+When the cursor stops at the terminal, quickly press 'Ctrl-C' to halt the program.